trent-gill/portfolio/README.md

 <strong>For this next design project, you are only allowed to use Adobe Photoshop</strong>.
 Since we've spent a fair amount of time bonding with InDesign, Photoshop has felt a little lonesome.
 It's time to give PS some love.

-With this lesson brings Design Project #2, where you will designing two direct mailers for two separate separate stakeholders. <strong>Design Project #2 is due March 30, 2016</strong>.
+This week brings Design Project #2, where you will designing two direct mailers for two separate separate stakeholders. <strong>Design Project #2 is due June 2, 2016</strong>.
 Deliverables for Design Project #2 are as followed:
 <ul>
 	<li>One completed segmentation matrix</li>
 	<li>Two separate mailers turned in as JPGs (front and back for both)</li>